peprahgodwin/CSG_BatteryThermalModel/README.md

 It uses a "lifting" technique by splitting the temperature $T$ into a homogeneous solution $T_h$ (the states) and a particular solution $T_p$ (driven by boundary conditions).

+### Key features

+* **Independent boundary actuation:** The model supports four distinct thermal control inputs—top, bottom, core/jelly, and lateral surface—enabling flexible and direction-specific cooling strategies.
+* **High-fidelity thermal representation:** Captures coupled heat conduction in both the radial ($r$) and axial ($z$) directions, providing accurate spatial temperature predictions across the entire cell.
+* **Control-oriented formulation:** The PDE is reduced to a discrete-time state-space model, making it directly usable for simulation, controller design, or advanced techniques such as Model Predictive Control (MPC).
+* **Boundary lifting for time-varying conditions:** Implements the method of lifting to handle non-homogeneous, time-varying boundary temperatures.
+The solution is decomposed into homogeneous and particular components, ensuring mathematically correct treatment of dynamic boundary conditions.

 ![Schematic of the cylindrical battery model](./Images/Battery_diag.jpg)